 - transfer water in bulk from other water companies or other WRZs

-- use alternative sources, eg satellite boreholes that you have licences for
+- use alternative sources, for example satellite boreholes that you have licences for

 - lower pumps or deepen boreholes

-- carry out engineering work, eg increase water treatment works or the distribution network capacity
+- carry out engineering work, for example increase water treatment works or the distribution network capacity

-- use other options – either temporary or permanent engineering works, eg desalination or tankering by lorries
+- use other options – either temporary or permanent engineering works, for example desalination or tankering by lorries

 - use drought permits and orders